-is quickly taking center stage within healthcare.
-It’s vital to start practicing and encouraging patient engagement within your healthcare facility.
-With medical costs and insurance premiums continuing to rise, it’s essential to foster a positive patient experience to encourage them to not only visit your facility but to invest the time and resources in themselves to maintain their overall health and wellbeing.
-The power of a positive patient experience goes a long way in both the patient’s eyes and in the overall success of your healthcare facility.
+The patient experience is quickly taking center stage within healthcare.
+It’s vital to start encouraging patient engagement within your healthcare facility.
+You want them to not only visit your facility but to invest the time and resources in themselves to maintain their overall health.
+The power of a positive patient experience goes a long way in both the patient’s eyes and in the overall success of your organization.

 To encourage patient engagement, you must foster a positive patient experience throughout your entire healthcare brand.
 Whether it be how a patient is greeted, to wait times, to clinician demeanor during the course of treatment, it all matters.

 When your patients feel their experience was worthwhile, they are more likely to actively participate in patient engagement.
 Patients who feel they had a good experience will be more inclined to leave positive patient feedback, which can significantly boost:

 - Your overall reputation: Happy patients leave positive patient feedback, which new customers take into consideration before choosing a new provider.

 - Your revenue: Happy patients will continue to visit your facility, and they are likely to suggest your practice to their loved ones.